talmurshidi/talmurshidi/README.md

 - 🕴️ I’m a coach at [HackYourFuture](https://github.com/HackYourFutureBelgium)

+- 👨‍💻 All of my projects are available at [my portfolio](https://talmurshidi.github.io/talmurshidi/)

 - 🌱 I’m currently learning **Java SE 11**

 - 💬 Ask me about **Xamarin Forms**